Academic Information

 Traditional semester programs have the following course withdrawal policy:

-In rare circumstances, a student may be granted a hardship hiatus or withdrawal, given when a debilitating medical, psychological condition or family emergency makes it necessary for them to withdraw from all of their non-graded courses and get the off-campus support/help necessary to their return as a student.
-To be considered, the student should apply to the dean of students or their designee within a week of the anticipated withdrawal, providing written documentation of the condition.
-Under hardship-hiatus status, the student will receive a "W" in all non-graded classes for the term, and financial officers will determine charges to be paid, based on the current Tuition and Fee Refund Policy.
-A hold will be placed on the withdrawing student's account until reinstatement criteria are met and reinstatement is approved by the dean of students or their designee.
+Matriculated day students seeking a hardship hiatus or hardship withdrawal should apply to university’s designated official or designee within a week of the anticipated withdrawal, providing written documentation of the condition.
+Under a hardship status, the student will receive a "W" in all non-graded classes for the term, and financial officers will determine charges to be paid, based on the current Tuition and Fee Refund Policy.
+A hold will be placed on the withdrawing student's account until reinstatement criteria are met and reinstatement is approved by the university’s designated official or designee.
 Hardships will not be granted after the Friday before finals week, and no hardships are granted during the January term.

 Official Withdrawal from Whitworth University

 Students who have completed at least one semester at Whitworth are eligible to take a leave of absence for up to one academic year and to return without reapplying for admission.
 This leave, known as a hiatus, allows students to maintain their access to Self-Service and their Whitworth email accounts while they are away.
+To be placed on an official hiatus from Whitworth University, a student must complete the process applicable to their program.
+Information regarding the hiatus process may be found on the Office of the University Registrar website.

 This option is designed to encourage students to explore areas of study outside their majors.
 Students may choose to take one P/NC course each academic year at Whitworth.
-Core/Worldview Studies courses, courses in the student’s major or area of concentration, and education courses are excluded from this option.
-Students may elect to take PE activity courses Pass/No Credit.
-A grade of Pass will be assigned in a P/NC course on the basis of a grade of “C” or higher.
-A grade of No Credit will be assigned in a P/NC course on the basis of a grade of “C-” or lower.
+Courses in the student’s major and education courses are excluded from this option.
+A grade of "Pass" will be assigned in a P/NC course on the basis of a grade of “C” or higher.
+A grade of "No Credit" will be assigned in a P/NC course on the basis of a grade of “C-” or lower.
 Once a P/NC has been declared, it is irreversible.
 Check the academic calendar for the deadline to declare P/NC.
-NOTE: If students never attend or stop attending a class in which they have declared a P/NC, they will receive a "WW" grade and not the No Credit grade; the "WW" grade equates to unofficial withdrawal from the class.

 Step-Up Policy

 Students interested in participating in the Step-Up program must obtain special permission from their academic advisor as well as the director of the graduate program in which they are interested.
 Step-Up is traditionally reserved only for seniors, but in special circumstances juniors might also be eligible to participate.
-Step-Up is included in a student's undergraduate financial aid package, thus no additional cost will be incurred for taking up to six graduate credits.
 Graduate classes eligible for Step-Up will be designated by the program director and based on availability.
 The primary function of Step-Up is to assist students in deciding on graduate programs and to prepare them for the academic rigor.
 Step-Up is not intended as a method of substituting graduate classes to fulfill undergraduate degree requirements.
-Therefore, Step-Up classes will only count toward elective credits.
-Note: P/NC grading is not allowed for graduate-level courses even when they apply to an undergraduate program.
+Therefore, Step-Up classes will only count toward the total credits required and toward the 36 required upper-division credits; they will not count toward any major or minor requirements.

 Student Holds

 Circumstances may cause a hold to be placed on a student’s account.
-Each hold prevents the student from participating in a university privilege such as registration, adding/dropping classes, receiving official transcripts and participating in campus activities.
+Each hold may prevent the student from participating in a university privilege such as registration, adding/dropping classes, receiving official transcripts and participating in campus activities.
 The list below shows the types of holds and the offices to contact regarding these holds.

 Type of Hold | Department |